Using Fortanix Data Security Manager with MongoDB Encryption at Rest - Windows

 Perform the following steps to change the authentication method:

-2. Click the SAVE button.
+2. Click SAVE.

-4. Select both the check boxes to confirm your understanding about the action.
+4. Select both check boxes to confirm your understanding of the action.

-5. Click the UPDATE button to save the changes.
+5. Click UPDATE to save the changes.

 6.0 Configuring Encryption in MongoDB Windows